gzachariadis/Windows-10/README.md

 - Open the ISO you downloaded from Windows and place the files into the DVD folder.
 - Execute the Start toolkit by using Administrator rights.
 - Select Source then type 1 for 'Select Source from <DVD> folder.
-- Choose the version of Windows you like, I choose 7 for Windows Pro N.
+- Choose the version of Windows you like.
+(LTSC Enterprise N for me)
-- Press 'y' multiple times to accept all the prompts.
+- Press 'y' multiple times repeatedly until you accept all the prompts.
-- Wait for it to finish...Done!
+- Wait for it to fully load the files...

 <h4 align="center">Removal Process</h4>

 - Type '3' to select Remove Menu.
 - Type '1' to select Remove Windows Components.
 - Type 'C' to select Compatibillity Menu.
-- Type 'A` to remove all compatibillity checks, then select 7 - 14 - 15 (or whatever your requirements are)
+- Type 'A` to remove all compatibillity checks, then select your system requirements.
 - Type 'X' to go back...
-- Type '1' to select Windows components
+- Type '1' to select Remove Windows components

-<h3 align="center">Component Removal Configuration</h3>

-#### Menu 6 - System

-- Security Center (16)
-- Windows Firewall (22)
-- Windows Update (25)

-#### Menu 7 - System Apps

-- Shell Services (31) - Required for Microsoft Office
-- Windows Defender (41)
+<h4>Compatibillity Configuration</h4>

 <br>

-<div align="justify">After you done configuring, just go ahead and enter menu 6 for Apply and use the second option to apply the changes.Finally, create an ISO by going to Taget and first option.</div>
+<div align="justify">After you done configuring, press '2' to Start the Removal process.</div>

+<h4></h4>

-<h3 align="center">Why is Search missing?!</h3>
+<h4 align="center">Why is Search missing?!</h4>

 <div align="justify">This configuration removes Shell Search from Windows, so the Start Menu is not included in the final Operating System.
 As you can guess, this causes a few minor problems...First and foremost, pressing the Windows key, will cause an error that will force Windows into a user-sign out action.
-Switching keyboard layouts does the same thing, since it registers the Windows key, maybe, this is just a guess; Anyway, you can fix that by heading over <a href="https://www.majorgeeks.com/files/details/disable_windows_key.html">here</a> and fetching a registry file which disables the Windows key.
-You can still use it as a modifier, things like language switching or anything contains a Windows key in a shortcut will still function.</div>
+Switching keyboard layouts does the same thing, since it registers the Windows key, maybe, this is just a guess; Anyway, you can fix that by heading over <a href="https://www.majorgeeks.com/files/details/disable_windows_key.html">here</a> and fetching a registry file which disables the Windows key.</div>

 <div align="justify">Additionally, you can solve this issue by taking this registry file and inserting it using NTLite or MSMG into your ISO, therefore when you install the Operating System, it will be there, by default.</a>

-<div align="justify">But what about an alternative?!
+<div align="justify">But what about an alternative search?!
 Well, there's lots out there.
 Take your pick.
 Personally, I opt for <a href="https://open-shell.github.io/Open-Shell-Menu/">Open-Shell</a>, but you can give <a href="https://www.startisback.com/">StartisBack</a> a shot, possibillities are endless.</div>

+<h4 align="center">What to do with the Start button?</h4>

+<div align="justify">My suggestion?
+Hide it, using <a href="https://www.thewindowsclub.com/ultimate-windows-tweaker-4-windows-10">Windows Tweaker</a> or <a href="https://tweaker.ramensoftware.com/">7+ Taskbard Tweaker</a>, both do an excellent job of that.</div>

 <h3 align="center">NTLite</h3>